- Chapter 1: Mini-drama: Last-minute Christmas shopping

 PINCUS: I want our teams to care about the product experience at the pixel level and I want that to be apparent to our players because especially on mobile, every pixel counts, every nanosecond that we take of your time counts and quality is delivered at the pixel level.

 HOFFMAN: Micromanage the things that really matter – the things that are going to excite people and make them love your product.
-Instil that obsession across your entire company.
+Instill that obsession across your entire company.
 Make sure that you’re trying ideas and killing ideas in order to delight your customer.

 With practice, killing your bad ideas will become second nature to you.
 And this ruthless killer instinct will clear the path toward your big opportunity.